Dudu Omagbemi: Career

 In January 2020, after one and a half year without club, Dudu returned to Swedish club Oskarshamns AIK.
 The club confirmed on 15 April 2020, that he had left the club again to return to Finland, where his family was.
 He then joined Mikkelin Palloilijat on 25 August 2020.
+After being without a club for over 2 years, he finally joined the club SexyPöxyt for a one-year deal in August 2023.